-Associate Degree Programs
+Associate Degree program

 require successful completion of a minimum of 62 credit hours.

-The Associate of Arts (AA) Degree
+The Associate of Arts (AA) degree

 is normally granted to students who complete the curricula in education or liberal arts.
 This degree allows students to follow a general program of interdisciplinary study in the liberal arts or combination of liberal arts and career courses.
 If you are planning to transfer to a four-year college or university, this degree will generally meet all requirements for admission to the junior class.
 It is best to consult a counselor.

-The Associate of Science (AS) Degree
+The Associate of Science (AS) degree

-is normally granted to students who complete the curricula in pre-engineering or pre-science.
+is normally granted to students who complete the curricula in computer science, pre-engineering or pre-science.
 As in the case of the Associate of Arts degree, these students will generally be admitted as juniors to baccalaureate degree-granting institutions, but close examination of the appropriate curricula is most important.
 It is best to consult a counselor.

-The Certificate (CERT) Program
+The Certificate (CERT) program

 is normally reserved for the development of an employment skill.
-In addition to the Certificate programs identified in this booklet, others may be developed to meet academic needs or particular employment goals.
+In addition to the certificate programs identified in this booklet, others may be developed to meet academic needs or particular employment goals.
 Requirements are frequently updated as knowledge and skills in these careers change.

-The Certificate of Achievement (COA) Program
+The Certificate of Achievement (COA) program

 meets the increasing demand by employers for certification of specific skills.
-Kalamazoo Valley offers certain Certificate of Achievement programs and others may be developed to document specific employment skills.
-Certificate of Achievement programs require more than three but less than 30 hours of credit.
+Kalamazoo Valley offers certain certificate of achievement programs and others may be developed to document specific employment skills.
+Certificate of achievement programs require more than three but less than 30 hours of credit.

-The Career Academy (KVCA) Programs
+The Career Academy (KVCA) program